-Object code Description Function guidance 6522 Prepaid Insurance -Expenditures in the current year for insurance coverage, including property, liability, and fidelity, to be provided in subsequent fiscal years.
-Insurance for group health should be coded to expenditure object code 6210.
-For financial statement reporting purposes, prepaid insurance should be coded to balance sheet object code 0151.
-Only 2310 2610 2700 6530 Communications (Use detailed codes below) 6531 Telecommunications -Expenditures for telephone and voice communication services, and voicemail; data communication services to establish or maintain computer-based communications, networking, and Internet services; video communications services to establish or maintain one-way or two-way video communications via satellite, cable, or other devices billed by a service provider.
-Usually 2610 If supporting instruction: 1000 2230 6532 Other Communications Services -Costs of services provided by persons or businesses that assist in transmitting and receiving messages, such as postal communication services to establish or maintain postage machine rentals, postage, express delivery services, or couriers.
+Object code Description Function guidan 6522 6530 Communications (Use detailed codes below) 6531 Telecommunications -Expenditures for telephone and voice communication services, and voicemail; data communication services to establish or maintain Usually 2610 computer-based communications, networking, and Internet services; video communications services to establish or maintain one-way or two-way video communications via satellite, cable, or other devices billed by a service provider.
+If supporting instruction: 1000 2230 6532 Other Communications Services -Costs of services provided by persons or businesses that assist in transmitting and receiving messages, such as postal communication services to establish or maintain postage machine rentals, postage, express delivery services, or couriers.
 Only 2500 If related to elections: 2340 6540 Advertising-Expenditures for announcements in professional publications, newspapers, broadcasts over radio and television, or on the Internet.
 These expenditures include advertising for such purposes as personnel recruitment, legal ads, new and used equipment, and sale of property.
 Costs for professional advertising or public relations services should be coded to expenditure object code 6330.
 Usually 2300 2500 6550 Printing and Binding -Expenditures for job printing and binding, usually according to a district's specifications.
 This includes designing and printing forms and posters as well as printing and binding district publications.
-Preprinted standard forms should be coded to expenditure object code 6610.
-Usually 2540 6560 Tuition (Use detailed codes below) 6561 Tuition to Other Arizona Districts -Tuition paid to other districts within the State that educate students residing within a district's boundaries.
-A.R.S. §§15-824 and 15-825 Only 1000 6562 Tuition to Out-of-State Districts-Tuition paid to districts outside the state that educate students residing within a district's boundaries.
-A.R.S. §15-825 6563 Tuition to Private Schools -Tuition paid to private schools that educate students with disabilities residing within a district's boundaries.
-A.R.S. §15-765 Only 1000
+Preprinted standard forms should be coded to expenditure object code 6610 .
+6560 Tuition (Use detailed codes below) 6561 Tuition to Other Arizona Districts -Tuition paid to other districts within the State that educate students residing within a district's boundaries.
+A.R.S. §§15-824 and 15-825 Only 1000 6562 Tuition to Out-of-State Districts -Tuition paid to districts outside the state that educate students residing within a district's boundaries.
+A.R.S. §15-825 Only 1000 6563 Tuition to Private Schools -Tuition paid to private schools that educate students with disabilities residing within a district's boundaries.
+A.R.S. §15-765